minwalker/BitmapUtils/README.md

 	forget to recycle the bitmap of this operation which never use again, and you need to judge whether the origin bitmap is the same as createScaleBitmap, this same times happend to origin bitmap is the same size as createScaleBitmap.

+	but, why don't we use createScaleBitmap once(result bitmap object can get the same memory), seen we don't need to use inSampleSize.we can found the answer in below bitmap. first, createScaleBitmap needs an Origin bitmap, so we must create an Origin bitmap(use 2694KB before we recylce it, if it's a big bitmap will be more which can easy cause OOM),then we use createScaleBitmap, used time can be 29ms(26ms used by create Origin bitmap, and 3ms used scale).

+	but if we use inSampleSize(use 156KB before we recycle it, will be more less than origin), then use createScaleBitmap, total used time is 14ms(13ms used by inSampleSize create a bitmap, and 1ms used by scale) will more less than using above both in memory and time.

 	finaly, we get the below resuly:
 ![](/BitmapUtils/screen_capture/bitmap_utils_page.png)